The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 No. Tirzepatide is a 4,813-dalton peptide — roughly 10 times larger than what's considered feasible for oral absorption.
 It's too large to survive the stomach and cross intestinal cells in any meaningful quantity.

-Telehealth companies selling "oral tirzepatide" as drops or lozenges are selling compounded products without published human absorption or efficacy data.
+Telehealth companies selling "oral tirzepatide" as drops, lozenges, or gum are selling compounded products without published human absorption or efficacy data.
 In late 2025, a class-action lawsuit alleging misleading marketing of compounded oral tirzepatide was filed against OpenLoop Health and Triad Rx.

 Eli Lilly's oral GLP-1 strategy deliberately went a different direction: Foundayo (orforglipron) is a small-molecule drug specifically designed for oral absorption — not an oral tirzepatide.